syncfusion-content/xamarin-docs/Xamarin/SfChart/tooltip.md

 # Tooltip

 SfChart provides tooltip support for all series.
-It is used to show information about the segment, while touch on the segment.
+It is used to show information about the segment, when you tap on the segment.
 To enable the tooltip, you need to set EnableTooltip property as true.